MarimeGui/midi_lib/README.md

-# midi_lib
+# smf_lib
 Provides useful data structures for Standard Midi Files.

-Just add it as a dependency, "extern crate" it, add "use midi_lib::file::SMF;" to your code and create a new SMF with "SMF::read(&mut yourreaderhere);"
+Just add it as a dependency, "extern crate" it, add "use smf_lib::file::SMF;" to your code and create a new SMF with "SMF::read(&mut yourreaderhere);"